RISX: ICMR (Re)Insurance Specialty Index

 Lloyd’s is a marketplace that over its 330+ year history has been the centre of innovation in specialty (re)insurance.
 It is the silicon valley of insurance.
 Lloyd’s was the first to insure cars (ships navigated on land), planes and satellites, more recent product innovation have been around cyber insurance, the transport of Covid vaccines and dedicated ESG underwriting.

 Lloyd’s often leads the industry.
-Its annual premiums are in excess of £48bn (US$58bn) and it sets global pricing on specialty risk many times this amount.
-Lloyd’s is a founding member of ClimateWise to analyse the impact of climate change, it has set industry standards for realistic disaster scenarios, price monitoring and is now working towards consistent ESG reporting.
+Its annual premiums are in excess of £52bn (US$66bn) and it sets global pricing on specialty risk many times this amount.
+Lloyd’s is a founding member of ClimateWise to analyse the impact of climate change, it has set industry standards for realistic disaster scenarios, price monitoring and is now working towards consistent sustainability reporting.

 Over its history Lloyd’s has established a globally recognised brand with a reputation to pay all valid claims, it has licenses to do business in more than 200 countries and a network of brokers and experts to underwrite the most complex and large risks.
 It allows for capital efficient underwriting, thanks to its set up as a marketplace of individual businesses under a mutual brand and rating.